Phalahari - The "Paleo" Diet of Yogis

 You published a phalahari cookbook.
 Can you tell us what you have for breakfast, lunch and dinner?

 Currently my breakfast is puffed amaranth with cinnamon, cardamom, almond milk and honey or sweetener.
 A perfect breakfast.
 I also like to eat fruit and nut bars that I make from dried fruits.
 Or smoothies from soaked dried fruits and nuts.
 For lunch I prepare a vegetable soup and sabdzi (Indian vegetable dish).
 I should mention that tofu can also be used.
 5 decagrams per week is recommended.
 I also add a few buckwheat chapattis to the vegetable dishes and I must say, it is most delicious and filling.
 For dinner I prepare a vegetable cooked dish or a bigger salad.
 After three years on the phalahari diet I once wanted to eat something »normal«, but after taking a bite, I was not overwhelmed with satisfaction.
 This diet showed me, how mind tricks us in the way to seek novelty, but it is more in the mind than in the taste.

 What about coffee and black tea?

 The diet does not allow any intake of coffee and black tea.
 I very rarely I order a decaff, just to get a taste.
 During the diet I started drinking jasmine green tea and I love it.
 You can drink herbal tea, natural lemonade, some fruit juice and above all water.
 Vishwa Guruji stressed that this diet is not just about loosing weight and health; it opens our manipura chakra – the solar plexus.
 Therefore it is not only about our physical bodys, but it supports all that follow the path of yoga and spiritual development.

 Can you tell us more about the right combination of different types of food that has a prominent role in Ayurveda?

-Are there any hindrances for phalahari diet?
+Are there any setbacks to the phalahari diet?